 The sampling team, comprised of Minghua Shen, Alban Sagouis, Irina Kalmanova and Leonie Schilling and under the leadership and supervision of Prof. Jonathan Chase, spent a total of 6 weeks collecting samples from ponds across Belgium.
 They received additional support from hydrobiologists Yuhan He and Kanshun Zhao from the Faculty of Biological and Environmental Sciences at the University of Helsinki.

-Due to the very seasonal nature of the zooplankton life cycle, it was important that sampling take place in July and early August, as sampling outside of this time period would lead to misleading results.
+Due to the very seasonal nature of the zooplankton life cycle, it was important that sampling take place in July and early August in order to accurately replicate previous studies.

 Collaborators